ayaanshaikh2563/ml-platformer-game/README.md

 ![CATCH ME IF YOU CAN - Gameplay](gameplay_screenshot.png)
 ![CATCH ME IF YOU CAN - Game Over](game_over_screenshot.png)

-A 2D platformer game developed using **Pygame**, featuring an intelligent enemy AI (**Tanisha**) driven by a **Long Short-Term Memory (LSTM) neural network**.
+A 2D platformer game developed using **Pygame**, featuring an intelligent enemy AI (**Hunter**) driven by a **Long Short-Term Memory (LSTM) neural network**.
 This project demonstrates real-time machine learning integration, where the AI dynamically learns and predicts player movements to deliver a challenging and engaging chase experience.

 ---

 ## ✨ Key Features

-* **Responsive Player Controls:** Smooth and intuitive movement (left, right, jump) for the player character (Ayaan).
+* **Responsive Player Controls:** Smooth and intuitive movement (left, right, jump) for the player character (Windy).
-* **Intelligent AI Opponent (Tanisha):** An LSTM-based AI that predicts player trajectories, enabling dynamic and adaptive pursuit.
+* **Intelligent AI Opponent (Hunter):** An LSTM-based AI that predicts player trajectories, enabling dynamic and adaptive pursuit.
 * **Dynamic Graphics & Assets:** Custom character sprites for both player and enemy, alongside a thematic background image, bringing the game world to life.
 * **Polished User Interface:** Features a custom, stylized font, a clear title screen, and a concise game-over screen with immediate score feedback.
 * **Survival Scoring System:** A time-based score that challenges players to evade the AI for as long as possible.